 The provider has effective arrangements in place for monitoring, reviewing and improving the service.
 Senior managers access electronic information to check its quality and make recommendations.
 The RI visits the service every quarter to discuss quality matters with people and their support workers.
-A support worker said "I've been here for years and love it.
-I know the RI and she's lovely and they're such a good company to work for".
+A support worker said "I talk to [RI] when she visits.
+She always talks to the people we support and she's really nice".
 The provider uses accessible information to support communication and to encourage people to provide their opinion on the quality of the service.
 The six-monthly Quality of Care Review uses this feedback from people, data from compliance systems and information from internal audits.